Photography Gear Guide

 Patagonia Stormfront Waterproof Pack 30L

 This is a simple, yet effective bag if you want to keep your gear dry.
-I bought this for our Galapagos trip so that I could fit my underwater housing, 70-200mm lens and snorkel gear in for when we hiked and then went snorkeling.
-It worked wonders, and was especially handy when we hiked in the rain.
+It works wonders and is especially handy when I’m on a small boat.
 This bag will keep your stuff dry and safe.

 Yep, you read that right.
 Burritote.
 This nifty invention was originally designed to keep your burrito warm and your salsa from spilling all over the place.
 Only in Southern California would someone think to create a thermal tote foley for your burrito.
 Well, that is until photographers caught wind of it.
 It’s the perfect, padded and insulated bag for my 70-200mm lens, as well as my other lenses.
 I own two, the burrito compartment is perfect for lenses and the salsa compartment is perfect for lens hoods, cleaning clothes, and batteries.
 It doesn’t hurt that they come in an attractive, Mexican blanket inspired design.
 Perfect for protecting my gear.